ericksanchezv-bit/python-security-scripts/Forensic-Hashing-Tool/README.md

-# Forensic Hashing Tool
+# 🔒 Forensic Hashing Tool

-This Python script recursively scans all files in a given directory and computes their **MD5 hashes**.
+This Python script recursively scans all files in a given directory and computes their MD5 hashes.
-It displays the hash and the corresponding file path, which can be used for **file integrity verification** and basic forensic analysis.
+It displays the hash and the corresponding file path for file integrity verification.

-## Features
+## ✨ Features

 - Recursively scans directories
 - Computes MD5 hash for each file
 - Displays hash and file path pairs

-## Requirements
+## ⚙️ Requirements

 - Python 3.x

-No additional libraries are required.

-## Usage
+## 🚀 Usage

 1. Run the script: